Donuts (album): Tracks

-As the album winds down, “The Factory” leans into experimental noise, while “U-Love” offers a simple piano ballad loop rephrased as “I really love you”—a message interpreted as J Dilla’s farewell to his loved ones.
-"Bye." (the prelude to the track, "So Far to Go", featuring Common and D'Angelo, from The Shining) samples the Isley Brothers' "Don’t Say Goodnight: It’s Time for Love (Parts I & II)", converting the original 6/8 R&B rhythm into a swinging 4/4 beat.
-J Dilla alters the lyric “I want to feel you” into “I feel you,” infusing it with interpretive weight.
-Mirroring the earlier track “Hi.”, “Bye.” slows its sample and manipulates its smooth vocals to resemble the word “donuts.”
-The final track, "Last Donut of the Night", closes the album with a loop of lush strings, twangy guitar, and snapping drums—a bittersweet send-off from J Dilla.
-The ending of the final track flows right into the beginning of the first one, forming an infinite loop, and alluding to donuts' circular form.
+As the album winds down, "The Factory" leans into experimental noise, while "U-Love" offers a simple piano ballad loop rephrased as "I really love you"—a message interpreted as J Dilla's farewell to his loved ones.
+"Bye." (the prelude to the track, "So Far to Go", featuring Common and D'Angelo, from The Shining) samples the Isley Brothers' "Don't Say Goodnight: It's Time for Love (Parts I & II)", converting the original 6/8 R&B rhythm into a swinging 4/4 beat.
+J Dilla alters the lyric "I want to feel you" into "I feel you," infusing it with interpretive weight.
+Mirroring the earlier track "Hi.", "Bye." slows its sample and manipulates its smooth vocals to resemble the word "donuts."
+The following track, "Last Donut of the Night", closes the album with a loop of lush strings, twangy guitar, and snapping drums—a bittersweet send-off from J Dilla.
+The ending of the final track, "Welcome To The Show", flows right into the beginning of the first one, forming an infinite loop, and alluding to the circular form of donuts.

 Release and promotion

 Donuts was ready to be released by October 2005, but experienced delays as their distributor, EMI, was not convinced that the album would sell past 10,000 copies following Champion Sounds commercial failure.
 Later, the label came to an understanding with the distributor and the album was set for release in early February 2006, alongside "Signs", a bonus single.
 Donuts was released on February 7, 2006, J Dilla's 32nd birthday.
 To celebrate this, his friends, Madlib, Peanut Butter Wolf, Egon, and J Rocc, visited his house.
 Although J Dilla was generally energetic despite his health condition, he was mumbling and gesturing weakly during that day.
 Three days later, on February 10, 2006, he died at his home in Los Angeles, California.
 According to his mother, the cause was cardiac arrest.

-Jeff Jank, Stone Throw art director, designed the album cover.
-Due to the state of Dilla's health at the time, it was not possible to compose a new photo for the album's cover.
-Instead, a still frame from a videotape of Dilla hanging out at MED's video shoot for his single, "Push," was used.
+Jeff Jank, the Stones Throw art director, designed the album cover.
+Due to the state of J Dilla's health at the time, it was not possible to compose a new photo for the album's cover.
+Instead, a still frame from a 2005 videotape of J Dilla hanging out at MED's video shoot for his single, "Push", was used.
 The raw footage was submitted by director Andrew Gura to Jank.
 Viewing the photo, Maureen Yancey stated that she thought this photo perfectly captured her son's spirit.
 The album's title came from J Dilla's personal fondness for donuts.